-Pataniscas (Salt Cod Fish Fritters) are a delicious typical Portuguese petisco made from a mixture of cod with a dough that contains flour, egg, chopped parsley, onions and salt.
+Pataniscas (Salt Cod Fish Fritters) is a delicious typical Portuguese petisco made from a mixture of cod with a dough that contains flour, egg, chopped parsley, onions, and salt.
 It can be served as a starter or as a main course (usually with a side dish of brown bean rice or tomato rice).
 It is absolutely mouthwatering either way, we have to admit.

-Even though super traditional, it is a very simple and easy to prepare dish, so it is part of the menu all year round.
+Even though super traditional, it is very simple and easy to prepare the dish, so it is part of the menu all year round.
 We will easily take them to picnics and family trips as a snack as well.
-But even more important: Pataniscas are one of the items that can’t be missed on a proper Portuguese Christmas table.
+But even more important: Pataniscas is one of the items that can’t be missed on a proper Portuguese Christmas table.

 In case you have joined our delicious Vintage Food Tour and you’re still dreaming about that typical Portuguese petisco – Pataniscas you have tried (one of best in town!), then here’s a recipe for you to go back to that moment as many times as you want.

 If you haven’t joined our food tour (you really should!) but you’re delighted with what we can do with salted cod (have you heard we have a recipe for every time of the year?) and you are eager to try it on your own, these are definitely a good start.